SAP-samples/acl2020-commonsense/README.md

 # Contrastive Self-Supervised Learning for Commonsense Reasoning

+## Note: Source code will be provided seen.

-This repository contains the source code for our paper * Contrastive Self-Supervised Learning for Commonsense Reasoning* to be presented at  [ACL2020]( https://acl2020.org/).
+This repository will contain the source code for our paper *Contrastive Self-Supervised Learning for Commonsense Reasoning* to be presented at  [ACL2020]( https://acl2020.org/).

 We propose a self-supervised method to solve *Pronoun Disambiguation* and *Winograd Schema Challenge* problems.
 Our approach exploits the characteristic structure of training corpora related to so-called *trigger* words, which are responsible for flipping the answer in pronoun disambiguation.